kemonprogrammer/dotfiles/README.md

 - something more like Consolas

 ## Custom programs
+- mcd
+	- [ ] TODO allow mkdir -p and then cd
 - up
 	- have up be included in the install script, so that I have it on every system